fullcalendar/fullcalendar-docs/_docs-v6/upgrading-from-v5.md

 **Bugfix:** Support for Angular 14 and above has been restored ([angular-403], [v6 example project](https://github.com/fullcalendar/fullcalendar-example-projects/tree/v6/angular15))

+**Breaking:** The minimum supported Angular version is now Angular 12.

 **Breaking:** The Angular connector no longer re-exports everything from `@fullcalendar/core`.
 You must import utilities and types from core:

 ```diff